IPvZero/Archiving_Telemetry/README.md

 # Nornir - Archiving Telemetry

-This code is based off my video Introduction To Genie video, which can be found [here](https://www.youtube.com/watch?v=VLOs6V-Xq5E)
+This code is based off my video: "Nornir (Python Network Automation) | Archiving Telemetry", which can be found [here](https://www.youtube.com/watch?v=VLOs6V-Xq5E)

 Personal thank you and shout out to Stuart Clark @bigevilbeard for his contributions and help!